langfod/skyrimnet-tts/README_smol.md

-# CUIDA 12.1 Installer
+# CUDA 12.1 Installer

-If you happen to have other versions of CUDA installed then ad this to "Start.bat":
+If you happen to have other versions of CUDA installed then add this to "Start.bat":
 `set CUDA_PATH="C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.1"`